Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 obstacles are unacceptable.
 In such cases, the duodenum is mobilized according to Kocher (Fig. 28).

 Rice.
-28. Carrying out the probe to the ligament Trend.
+28. Passing the probe to the ligament Trend.

 latex rubber (Miller-Abbott probe) (Nelson R.L., Nyhys L.M., 1979; Seidmon E.J. et al., 1984).
-The cuffs inflate in the stomach and thus create convenience when passing the probe through the bends of the duodenum.
+The cuffs are inflated in the stomach and thus create convenience when passing the probe through the bends of the duodenum.

-If the probe is folded in the stomach in the form of rings, then straighten 6141 It is possible by corrugating the initial section of the small intestine with
+If the probe is curled up in the stomach in the form of rings, then straighten 6141 It is possible to corrugate the initial section of the small intestine with subsequent

 Rice.
-29. Holding zonea to primary Department thin guts-
+29. Carrying out zonea to the initial Department thin intestines-

-next pulling the probe in the distal direction.
-Less advantageous is the tightening of the probe by the anesthetist.
+by further pulling the probe in the distal direction.
+Less beneficial is having the tube tightened by an anesthesiologist.

-In the absence of intestinal paresis (Fig. 30), the probe advances due to the “stringing” of intestinal loops on it.
-Having corrugated 8-10 cm of the intestine, the surgeon simultaneously with the anesthetist pushes the ovary, straightening the intestine in the proximal direction.
-Bowel intubation in such cases can be accelerated* if the surgeon is manipulative.
+In the absence of intestinal paresis (Fig. 3O), the probe is advanced by “stringing” intestinal loops onto it.
+Having corrugated 8-10 cm of the intestine, the surgeon synchronously with the anesthesiologist pushes the ovary, straightening the intestine in the proximal direction.
+Bowel intubation in such cases can be accelerated* if the surgeon

 Rns. thirty.
-Holding nasoenteric probe through the intestinal lumen.
+Carrying out nasoenteric probe through the intestinal lumen.

-to pool in the area of the ligament of Treitz, and the assistant to direct the olive of the probe along the intestinal lumen.
+pool in the area of the Treitz ligament, and the assistant guides the olive of the probe along the intestinal lumen.

-However, to achieve adequate decompression in this way is possible only with moderate peritonitis and preserved HF1 peristalsis.
+However, achieving adequate decompression of **Ppsh in this way is possible only with moderate peritonitis and preserved KV1 oven peristalsis.
 In conditions of persistent intestinal paresis

 -

 Rice.
-81. The position of the nasoenteral probe in the digestive tract
+81. Position of the nasoenteral tube in the digestive tract -

-intubation of the entire small intestine is required.
+Intubation of the entire small intestine is necessary.
 In this regard, N.S.
-Uteshev et al. (1985) proposed to perform total intubation of the small intestine first, and after emptying it, insert a double-lumen probe 50 cm behind the ligament of Treitz.
+Uteshev et al. (1985) proposed to first perform total intubation of the small intestine, and after emptying it, insert a double-lumen probe 50 cm behind the ligament of Treitz.

-It should also be noted that even in cases of total intubation of the intestine, soon after the restoration of its motility, the initial part of the probe is displaced in the proximal direction.
+It should also be noted that even in cases of total intestinal intubation, soon after restoration of its motility, the initial part of the probe shifts in the proximal direction.

-The impossibility of simultaneous separate drainage of the small intestine and stomach is the main disadvantage of standard nasoenteric probes.
-The difference in intraluminal pressure in the small intestine and stomach not only disrupts the drainage function of the probe, but also leads to stagnation of gastric and duodenal contents, which accumulates in the stomach as a result of intestinal paresis and impaired obturator function of the pyloric sphincter.
-Overfilling of the stomach increases the gag reflex and requires additional emptying.
+The impossibility of simultaneous separate drainage of the thin gut and stomach is the main disadvantage of standard nasoenteral tubes.
+The difference in intraluminal pressure in the small intestine and stomach not only disrupts the drainage function of the tube, but also leads to stagnation of gastric and duodenal contents, which accumulate in the stomach as a result of intestinal paresis and disruption of the obturator function of the pyloric sphincter.
+An overfilled stomach increases the gag reflex and requires additional emptying.

-Thus, out of 114 patients observed by us, in whom, for one reason or another, the lateral openings of the probe were left in the lumen of the stomach during transnasal intubation, in 67 (58%) the drainage function of the probe was possible only under the condition of active aspiration using a Janet syringe or vacuum suction .
-However, in 23 patients (20.8%), full decompression could not be obtained, and the evacuation of the contents of the stomach was carried out using an additional probe.
-In addition, it was impossible for these patients to produce a full-fledged intestinal therapy.
-Entered enterosorbents along the path of least resistance through the side holes first of all enter the stomach.
+Thus, out of 114 patients observed by us, in whom, during transnasal intubation, for one reason or another, the side holes of the probe were left in the lumen of the stomach, in 67 (58%) drainage function the probe was possible only under the condition of active aspiration using a Janet syringe or vacuum suction.
+However, in 23 patients (20.8%), complete decompression could not be obtained, and gastric contents were evacuated using an additional probe.
+In addition, it was impossible for these patients to undergo complete intestinal therapy.
+Enterosorbents administered along the path of least resistance through the side openings first of all enter the stomach.

-Vomiting during drainage with a single-lumen probe was noted in 36% of patients.
-At the same time, it occurred with the same frequency both in cases of leaving the side holes of the probe in the stomach, and without them.
-Among the postoperative complications in these patients, pneumonia and purulent tracheobronchitis are most often observed, the proportion of which is 21.1% and 12.7%, respectively (Table 22).
+Vomiting during drainage with a single-lumen probe was observed in 36% of patients.
+Moreover, it occurred with the same frequency both in cases of leaving the side holes of the tube in the stomach and without them.
+Among postoperative complications in these patients, pneumonia and purulent tracheobronchitis are most often observed, the specific gravity of which is 21.1% and 12.7%, respectively (Table 22).

-According to autopsy data, regurgitation of gastric contents during vomiting caused the death of 50 patients operated on for intestinal obstruction.
+According to autopsy data, regurgitation of gastric contents during vomiting was the cause of death in 5 patients operated on for intestinal obstruction.

 respiratory complications at transnasal drainage of the small intestine